 Sometimes referred to as accidental ASMR, Unintentional ASMR is the same relaxing tingling sensation and feeling of well-being as ASMR but from an unintentional source.
 Bob Ross and Fred Rogers are 2 of the best-known examples of unintentional ASMR.
 UASMR is seen as the exact opposite of traditional ASMRtists like Gibi ASMR or GentleWhispers ASMR.

-Often it is gotten from people with a softly spoken voices speaking with a relaxing tone such as Mr. Rogers.
+As with intentional ASMR, UASMR is often gotten from listening to people with softly spoken voices speaking with a relaxing tone such as Mr. Rogers, John Butler and Lana Del Rey.
 Another great example and many people’s first introduction to unintentional ASMR is Bob Ross, the American painter.
+He combines a soft spoken voice, calm demeanour and the relaxing sight of painting gently.
+Bob Ross is seen by many as the ultimate unintentional ASMRtist.
 Often the content is interesting but generally that is secondary to the sights, and particularly the sounds of the person’s voice.

 If you listen to ASMR in bed then check out SleepPhones, the most comfortable way to listen to ASMR.
 Get 10% off any pair when you use the offer code: SLEEPNOW10

 If you have been listening to ASMR for some time now, often intentional videos can stop inducing ASMR and then only unintentional videos will work anymore.

 Unintentional ASMR videos doesn’t always have to induce ASMR either.
 Sometimes people recall feeling no tingling sensation but instead an overall relaxation.
 For this reason, unintentional ASMR videos are often ideal for helping people sleep.

 What are some examples of accidental ASMR?